-There are also other ways for deriving a single decision from overlapping rules (e.g., [17]).
-The above forms of multiple-concept learning have been implemented in inductive programs AQVAL/I [46] and AQII [52].
+There are also other ways to derive a single decision from overlapping rules, such as those given in [Davis & Lenat, 1981].

+The above forms of multiple-concept learning have been implemented in inductive programs AQVAL/I [Michalski, 1973] and AQII [Michalski & Larson, 1978].